OvidijusParsiunas/myvision/README.md

 # Vision.ai

 picture before or after

 Description:

-Vision.ai is a free online image annotation tool for generating computer vision based training data that is used by machine learning models.
-It is designed with a data analysts first approach, offering features that speed up the labelling process and  most importantly maintain accuracy to help yield the best machine learning models.
+Vision.ai<nolink> is a free online image annotation tool used for generating computer vision based ML training data.
+It is designed with the user in mind, offering features to speed up the labelling process and reduce the complexity of large ML projects.

 Features:

-Draw Bounding Boxes and Polygons

-Edit polygons
+Draw polygons and bounding boxes to label your objects:

+To simplify the polygon manipulation process, Vision.ai<nolink> provides extensive features to edit, remove and add new points to your existing and currently drawn polygons:

-Supported formats
+Supported dataset formats:

+Table: Bounding box, Polygon
 COCO JSON

 VGG JSON